ani555/ds200/README.md

 ##

 ## Dataset
 The datasets used for plotting the figures are present in the `data` directory.
-The data is also available publicly at <data.gov.in>
+The data is also available publicly at <https://data.gov.in>

 ## R&D Expenditure Per Capita and as Percentage of GDP for Selected Countries 2009 (in US$)